locationtech/geomesa/docs/user/installation/hbase.rst

 --------------------

 GeoMesa HBase may also be built from source.
-For more information refer to :ref:`building_from_source` in the :doc:`/developer/index`.
+For more information refer to :ref:`building_from_source` in the :doc:`/developer/index`, or to the ``README.md`` file in the the source distribution.
 The remainder of the instructions in this chapter assume the use of the binary GeoMesa HBase distribution.
 If you have built from source, the distribution is created in the ``target`` directory of ``geomesa-hbase/geomesa-hbase-dist``.

 More information about developing with GeoMesa may be found in the :doc:`/developer/index`.